USArmyResearchLab/GSA-18F-Path-Analysis-on-ARL-OSS-Process/README.md

 1. Independent evaluation of ARL’s current open source policies and practices
 2. Generate a set of open source software standards and recommendations
-3. Create a roadmap of opportunities and recommnedations on how to take action
+3. Create a roadmap of opportunities and recommendations on how to take action

 If this project is successful, it will: